isabella-projects/angular-academy/README.md

     <img src="https://i.imgur.com/YlGrpaq.png" width="800px" height="auto">
 </div>

-# 🌐 AngularJS Excercises
+# 🌐 Angular Excercises

 # 📝 Description

-## ⚡ Exploring AngularJS by trying out all the core elements with excercises.
+## ⚡ Exploring Angular by trying out all the core elements with excercises.

 ### 💡 What did I learn through this and published in this repository?